daveadams/sakai-info/README.md

 MySQL support is now working.
 Your MySQL server must have the setting `lower_case_table_names=1` or be running on a case-insensitive filesystem.

+I recommend you use the `mysql2` gem, which is faster than the `mysql` or `ruby-mysql` gems and is also much better tested.

 ## Configuration ##

 To run, *sakai-info* needs to be able to connect to your Sakai database server.